 |FA:||Alec Sharp, Pete Bradshaw, Dan Hare, c.1980|

 |Shared By:||Charles Vernon on Dec 31, 2000|

-DescriptionThis route is on the Rock of Ages, the first of the cliffs mentioned in the Fern Canyon intro.
-It is one of the best shorter routes I've ever done, offering fantastic, clean cracks and also some really wild 5.10 moves.
-Most of the protection is perfect, except for the first pitch.
-Hike a mile from the Fern Lake trailhead to the Arch Rock campsite (just past the Arch Rocks-- massive boulders, right on the trail, which have tumbled from the cliff.
-There is some really good bouldering in this area).
+Hike a mile from the Fern Lake trailhead to the Arch Rocks-- massive boulders, right on the trail, which have tumbled from the cliff.
+(There is some really good bouldering in this area).
 From there, the cliff should be visible-- a clean, hanging 200 foot slab which sweeps to vertical and is laced with cracks.
 It faces slightly SW.
-Scramble up throught talus and thickets to the left side of the cliff where a large boulder forms a chimney with the main wall below a long overhang.
+Scramble up through talus and thickets to the left side of the cliff where a large boulder forms a chimney with the main wall below a long overhang.

-P1 - belay from the top of a large boulder which offers easy access to the overhang.
+P1 - belay from the top of the large boulder which offers easy access to the overhang.
 Stand on a horizontal spike of rock, and turn the roof on jugs (5.10a, a bit committing) to a good rest.
 Continue up a funky 5.9 groove, and belay on a small ledge above it, if you have the right gear.
 If not, traverse left to a semi-hanging belay at a piton and horn that can be slung, 80'.

 P2 - head straight up (or back right) up seams, and climb into a flake system which angles up and left.
-When a good finger crack appears to the left, place a bomber TCU (believe me, I know), and make a wild move, getting almost horizontal, over a blank wall to gain the crack.
-Climb up that for 20 strenuous feet to a wonderfully exposed belay right on the edge of the cliff (5.10c), 70'.
+When a good finger crack appears to the left, place a bomber TCU, and make a wild move, getting almost horizontal, over a blank wall to gain the crack.
+Climb up that for 20 strenuous, exposed feet to an incredible belay perch right on the edge of the cliff (5.10c), 70'.
 (Note: if bad weather comes in, you can rap from here straight to the ground, which slopes up below the left side of the cliff, with a single 60 meter rope, but you'll have to leave gear.)